-Storm restoration in Cambridge
+Storm damage restoration in Cambridge

 Cambridge is a village of about 2,006 that serves as the Henry County seat in northwest-central Illinois, where the NWS Quad Cities forecast area covers a full range of central-plains severe weather.
 The county has recorded 69 tornadoes through 2024, and in February 2024 an EF1 with 110 mph winds touched down near nearby Annawan.
 The July 2024 derecho brought estimated straight-line winds of 80 to 100 mph through Cambridge itself, causing widespread roof and structural damage.
 Winter brings dangerous wind chills and ice-jam flooding risk, while the Illinois River corridor near Henry has set record flood crests.
 Storm Damage 911 connects homeowners here with vetted, licensed local pros for a free assessment.